tidepool-org/handbook/Tidepool Values.md

 ## Always put the PwD first.

-We have chosen to be a non-profit so that we can always prioritize the needs of the PwD over industry or investor desires.
+We have chosen to be a non-profit so that we can always prioritize the needs of the PwD over industry or investor priorities.

 So that we can have the most impact within the diabetes community, we also generate revenue with the goal of being a self-sustainable non-profit.

+## Fight the default of exclusion.

+Inequality and exclusion are the defaults of our industries (software development and medical devices).
+Without intentional effort, we will inherit those failings and worsen the problem.
+Building a diverse team is a moral imperative and we build a better business and product by bringing different perspectives to the table.
+We look for voices unlike our own because they are the only ones that help us grow.